gdlc/STAT_COMP/INCLASS/INCLASS_19.md

 Hints:
-   - Be sure you can run the code needed to produce Figure 2 (code is reproduced below for your convinience).
+   - Be sure you can run the code needed to produce Figure 2 (scripts are [here](https://github.com/gdlc/STAT_COMP/blob/master/HANDOUTS/HIGH_DIMENSIONAL_REGRESSIONS.Rmd)).
    - To run your code faster, you may consider going up to 200 markers only (currently it goes up to 300)
    - Create an object `COR` with 200 rows (the maximum DF) and 10 columns (the 10 TRN-TST partitions).
    - You will use this object to store in columns 10 curves such as the blue one in Figure 2, each produced with a different TRN-TST partition.
-   - Embed the code that was used to produce figure 2 into a loop from (*h* in 1:100), each time generating a new partition, and storing the prediction curve (`corTST` in the example) into the hth column of COR, that is `COR[,h]=corTST`.
+   - Embed the code that was used to produce figure 2 into a loop (e.g., from *h* in 1:10), each time generating a new partition, and storing the prediction curve (`corTST` in the example) into the hth column of COR, that is `COR[,h]=corTST` (hint: do not set the seed always to the same value, if you do so, you will always get the same partition, you want to generate different training-testing partitions).
    - Once you finsih, you can calculate an average curve using `rowMeans(COR)`.
    - To display all the curves, initialize a plot with `xlim=c(0,200)` and `ylim=range(COR)`,
    - Using a loop, add lines to the plot `lines(x=1:200,y=COR[,i],lwd=.5,col=4)`